 Back in OwnerRez, having found and filled in your Login ID and Transaction Key, you're all ready to go.
 After you finish filling out the rest of the page, click Save at the bottom.

-To really completely test your integration, please do a test transaction using a real credit card.
-There is no better way of testing your API Credentials then running a real credit card.
+To completely test your integration, please do a test transaction using a real credit card.
+There is no better way of testing your API Credentials than running a real credit card.
 To do that, create a manual booking, collect a payment using your personal credit and a small amount (say $5).
 Once it goes through, use the Void & Delete option on the payment to void the credit card payment.
 Then cancel or delete the booking.
 That will tell you definitively that everything is good to go.